goharbor/website/content/blog/harbor-extending-its-reach.md

 ## About Harbor

 [Harbor](https://goharbor.io/) is an open source registry that secures OCI artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.
-Harbor extends the open-source Docker Distribution, adds two-way replication to third-party registries, and can be fully managed through a web console or a rich set of APIs.
+Harbor extends the open-source Distribution/Distribution, adds two-way replication to third-party registries, and can be fully managed through a web console or a rich set of APIs.
 Harbor, a CNCF Graduated project, delivers compliance, performance, and interoperability to help you consistently and securely manage artifacts across cloud native compute platforms like Kubernetes and Docker

 ## Collaborate with the Harbor Community!